Mockingbird Don't Sing: Plot

-In Los Angeles, 1970, Katie Standon (Tarra Steele), a girl who has been imprisoned in her room (and without any human contact) since the age of one, is now thirteen years old.
-Her mother Louise (Kim Darby), who has cataracts, has taken enough abuse from her domineering husband Wes (Jack Betts); she gets her son, Billy (Michael Azria), a few years older than Katie, to help her and Katie escape their home.
+In Los Angeles, 1970, Katie Standon, a girl who has been imprisoned in her room (and without any human contact) since the age of one, is now thirteen years old.
+Her mother Louise, who has cataracts, has taken enough abuse from her domineering husband Wes; she gets her son, Billy, a few years older than Katie, to help her and Katie escape their home.

 At a welfare office a social worker notices something peculiar about Katie and guesses her age to be about seven while, in fact, she is thirteen.
 Katie is taken to Children's Hospital, and Louise and Wes find themselves being arrested for "what authorities are calling the worst case of child abuse they've ever seen".
 Shortly before his trial begins, Wes kills himself.
 The doctors and psycholinguists investigating the case form the "Katie Team", a group of experts dedicated to helping Katie learn to speak and interact with others.
-One of the team members, Judy Bingham (Sean Young), a special education teacher, sees Katie as a pawn whom she can use to attain international fame.
+One of the team members, Judy Bingham, a special education teacher, sees Katie as a pawn whom she can use to attain international fame.
 She claims Katie will make her "the next Anne Sullivan."
-UCLA graduate student Sandra Tannen (Melissa Errico) is one of the people who appear to have Katie's welfare at heart.
+University of California, Los Angeles (UCLA) graduate student Sandra Tannen is one of the people who appear to have Katie's welfare at heart.

-Katie comes to live with Dr. Norman Glazer (Joe Regalbuto) who works at Children's Hospital, and his family, where she stays for four years.
+Katie comes to live with Dr. Norman Glazer who works at Children's Hospital, and his family, where she stays for four years.
 His family helps Katie become a civilized human being.
 Although Katie shows outstanding progress in some things (such as learning vocabulary words and sign language, preparing hygiene, showing off anger, and certain other activities), she never really learns grammatical structure.
 Meanwhile, Louise has surgery to remove her cataracts and visits Katie off and on.